-The art deco Savoy Hotel has 75 guest rooms/suites, each different in design and décor and offering a city, pool or ocean view.
-Its indoor and outdoor meeting/event spaces include an 850-sq. ft. boardroom; the 500-sq. ft.
+The art deco Savoy Hotel has 75 guest rooms/suites, each different in design and décor and with a city, pool or ocean view.
+Indoor and outdoor meeting/event spaces include an 850-sq. ft. boardroom; the 500-sq. ft.
 Fendi Room; a 2,000-sq. ft. ballroom; the 3,640 square feet of the Ocean View Sundeck; and 12,000 square feet poolside.
 The Hard Rock Café Miami has a living museum of rock ’n’ roll memorabilia and three function spaces for music-centric or themed meetings/events, including the 100-person Sanctuary and a 500-person outdoor patio.
-The entire venue can accommodate up to 525 guests reception-style.
-Dave & Buster’s offers customizable spaces for groups of 20 to 2,000; private rooms with AV equipment; event planners who to assist you; and numerous team-building and entertainment options.
-Other options: the 1,567-seat Olympia Theater at the Gusman Center for the Performing Arts; the 2,461-seat Filmore Miami Beach at the Jackie Gleason Theater; the Frank Gehry-designed New World Center, with flexible seating and a 7,000-sq. ft. projection wall; the 567,000-sq. ft.
-Adrienne Arsht Center for the Performing Arts, which can accommodate groups up to 6,000; the 28,000-sq. ft.
+The entire venue can hold up to 525 attendees reception-style.
+Dave & Buster’s offers customizable spaces for groups of 20 to 2,000, private rooms with AV equipment, event planners who’ll assist you, and numerous team-building and entertainment options.
+Other choices: the 1,567-seat Olympia Theater at the Gusman Center for the Performing Arts; the 2,461-seat Filmore Miami Beach at the Jackie Gleason Theater; the Frank Gehry-designed New World Center, with flexible seating and a 7,000-sq. ft. projection wall; the 567,000-sq. ft.
+Adrienne Arsht Center for the Performing Arts (capacity: 6,000); the 28,000-sq. ft.
 James L. Knight Center, a multipurpose entertainment complex connected to the Miami Convention Center, with a 5,000-seat theater and a hall that holds 4,000 (reception) or 1,800 (banquet).

-Each Miami neighborhoods has a distinct vibe and dining district, which works well for planners who want to do a progressive dinner or dine-around.
+Each Miami neighborhood has a distinct vibe, which works well for planners who want to do a progressive dinner or dine-around.
 In Miami Beach, restaurants are concentrated around Lincoln Road and Ocean Drive.
-In downtown Miami, look at Mary Brickell Village and Brickell Avenue.
+Downtown, look at Mary Brickell Village and Brickell Avenue.
 Coral Gables has its Miracle Mile, and Coconut Grove has Main Highway and Coco Walk.
 The same districts offer nightclubs for after-dinner entertainment or atmospheric meeting/reception space.
-Alternately, stuff goodie bags or decorate buffets with tasty reminders of Miami’s diverse flavors — Cuban pastelitos from El Brazo Fuerte Bakery, Key lime cookies from Floribbean or mango juice from JCS Kitchen.
-Create a dessert centerpiece with chic cakes or cupcakes from LA Sweets, which offers guava and pina colada flavors alongside more traditional favorites.
+Miami is all about the water, so if you want to add scenic drama, schedule your VIP dinner in one of eight private rooms at Smith & Wollensky Miami.
+These include a cigar bar (capacity: 40), an outdoor deck (capacity: 150) and the glass-enclosed Park Room.
+Stuff goodie bags or decorate buffets with reminders of Miami’s diverse flavors — Cuban pastelitos from El Brazo Fuerte Bakery, Key lime cookies from Floribbean or mango juice from JCS Kitchen.
+Create a dessert centerpiece with cakes or cupcakes from LA Sweets, which offers guava and pina colada alongside more traditional flavors.

-Find everything you need and then some at the oceanfront Loews Miami Beach Hotel in South Beach.
+You’ll find everything you need and then some at the oceanfront Loews Miami Beach Hotel in South Beach.
 It has 790 guest rooms/suites, first-class meeting facilities, off-hours entertainment, and activities for spouses and children.
-The Loews also has 65,000 square feet of indoor and outdoor function space for groups up to 3,000; a full-service business center; a 900-ft.-wide beach plus an oceanfront swimming pool with a Jacuzzi and cabanas; a spa and fitness center; five dining options, including one poolside; a lobby aquarium wall; the Loews Loves Kids program; and pet-pampering accommodations.
+The Loews also has 65,000 square feet of indoor/outdoor function space (capacity: 3,000); a full-service business center; a 900-ft.-wide beach plus an oceanfront swimming pool with a Jacuzzi and cabanas; a spa and fitness center; five dining options, including one poolside; the Loews Loves Kids program; and pet-pampering accommodations.

-Miami has many Florida Green Lodging-certified hotels and a countywide sustainability initiative that aims to conserve water at hotels and restaurants.
+Miami has many Florida Green Lodging-certified hotels and a countywide sustainability initiative aimed at conserving water at hotels and restaurants.
 The CVB has a comprehensive list of eco-friendly venues, activities and initiatives.
-DecoBike Miami Beach offers an option to shuttles with bikes that let attendees explore nooks of the city inaccessible by taxi or car.
-GoCar, a certified carbon-neutral company, offers GPS-guided electric cars that deliver customized directions and stories to passengers as they pass significant sites.
+DecoBike Miami Beach offers shuttles with bikes that let attendees explore parts of the city inaccessible by taxi or car.

 The Greater Miami CVB’s Convention Services department can help planners connect with nonprofits like Habitat for Humanity to build playgrounds, beautify neighborhoods, clean up beaches, assemble bicycles for children and more.
-Miami Tourism 4 Haiti is a citywide program that helps raise money for aid efforts in Haiti.
+The citywide Miami Tourism 4 Haiti helps raise money for aid efforts in Haiti.